Quantum thermometry by single-qubit dephasing: QUANTUM THERMOMETRY OF OHMIC-LIKE SAMPLES

 \section{QUANTUM THERMOMETRY OF OHMIC-LIKE SAMPLES}

-In the following, we consider quantum thermometry of different samples having spectral density belonging to the ohmic family.
-In particular, we consider three specific values of the ohmicity parameter, corresponding to paradigmatic examples of sub-ohmic ($s\!=\!0.5$), ohmic ($s\!=\!1$) and super-ohmic ($s=3$) environments.

-Numerical results for the QFI and its maximisation are shown in Fig.~\ref{HtoptT}.
-In the left panels of the figure, we show three-dimensional plots of $H(T,t)$, the QFI as a function of temperature $T$ and time $t$.
-As it is apparent from the plots, at fixed temperature for $ s=1 $ and $ s=0.5 $, there is a maximum for the QFI as a function of time, whereas in the super-Ohmic case $s=3 $ in the low temperature, one has saturation without any maximum as a function of time.
-For higher temperatures, we have a maximum for the QFI, and again saturation in the high temperature regime.
+In the following, we consider quantum thermometry of different samples having spectral density belonging to the Ohmic family.
+In particular, we consider three specific values of the Ohmicity parameter, corresponding to paradigmatic examples of sub-Ohmic ($s\!=\!0.5$), Ohmic ($s\!=\!1$) and super-Ohmic ($s=3$) environments.
+The behaviour of the QFI and the results of its maximization are shown in Fig.~\ref{HtoptT}.
+In the left boxes of each panel, we show a three-dimensional plot of $H(T,t)$, the QFI as a function of temperature $T$ and time $t$.
+As it is apparent from the plots, at fixed temperature for $s=1 $ and $ s=0.5 $, there is a maximum for the QFI as a function of time, whereas in the super-Ohmic case $s=3$ we see maxima for high temperature, whereas in the low temperature regime we see saturation of the QFI, without a single local maximum value at a specific time.
 When a maximum for the QFI exists, it means that optimal estimation of temperature may be achieved at a finite interaction time $t_\text{opt}$, i.e. before the qubit has reached its stationary state.